bcgov/AppAssessment/README.md

 #### Requests

 ##### CPU
-Checks that a minimum amount CPU allocation been rquested for the container.
+Checks that a minimum amount CPU allocation has been requested for the container.
 If there is CPU contention on the node, CPU requests provide a relative weight across all containers on the system for how much CPU time the container may use.

 https://docs.openshift.com/online/pro/dev_guide/compute_resources.html#dev-cpu-requests

 ##### Request
-In order to improve placement of pods in the cluster, specify the amount of memory required for a container to run.
+In order to improve the placement of the pods in the cluster, specify the amount of memory required for a container to run.
 The scheduler will then take available node memory capacity into account prior to binding your pod to a node.
 A container is still able to consume as much memory on the node as possible even when specifying a request.

 https://docs.openshift.com/online/pro/dev_guide/compute_resources.html#dev-memory-requests